-To utilize a scanner under Linux one must install SANE.
+To utilize a scanner under Linux one must install the "SANE" software package.
 It is also wise to employ a front-end application for scanning such as Xsane.
 Linux uses a software interface to scanning devices known as SANE.
 PC's often use TWAIN.
 These software packages run as interfaces between the application and the scanner.
 SANE is like TWAIN except that it allows network access to the scanner through the saned (Networked scanner daemon).
 TWAIN is not network enabled and merely talks to local applications.
 (It is not necessary to run the saned for local applications.)

 The current SANE release talks to SCSI scanners.
 Most non-USB scanners are SCSI scanners.
 Even if the scanner comes with it's own card, that card is likely a simple SCSI card with a limited feature set which can provide enough features to talk to the scanner.

 See this link to see what scanners are supported by SANE: http://www.mostang.com/sane/sane-backends.html

 SCSI devices under Linux are often named to suite the device.
 For example the first SCSI tape drive is /dev/st0.
 The first SCSI CD-ROM is /dev/scd0.
 When using scanners, one uses the "raw" device name.

 The SCSI device number 7 is usually reserved for the SCSI card itself.

 To list scsi devices on Linux system: cat /proc/scsi/scsi

 Set up a new logical device: As root: ln -s /dev/sgX /dev/scanner where X refers to your raw SCSI device.
 One may also want to change privileges for the device: chmod ugo+r /dev/sgX.
 (You may want to set up a group and privileges for the group if this is on a server.)

 Configuration files: The defaults from the Red Hat rpm do not require any changes.
 Here are my samples for my HP Scanjet 5p (or any HP scanner)